Trade guide

 Learn Design Software

-Modern landscaping often involves CAD software or specialized landscape design programs.
+Modern landscaping often involves CAD software or specialist landscape design software.
 Basic computer skills and design software knowledge increase your value to clients.

 5